Do cookie-free analytics need cookie banners?

 the Working Party considers that first party analytics cookies are not likely to create a privacy risk when they are strictly limited to first party aggregated statistical purposes and when they are used by websites that already provide clear information about these cookies in their privacy policy as well as adequate privacy safeguards. […] In this regard, should article 5.3 of the Directive 2002/58/EC be re-visited in the future, the European legislator might appropriately add a third exemption criterion to consent for cookies that are strictly limited to first party anonymized and aggregated statistical purposes.

 This “re-visiting” of the ePrivacy Directive is supposed to come eventually in the form of the ePrivacy Regulation.
 At the time of writing it has been delayed for 6 years and counting.
+Update: as of February 2025, the ePrivacy Regulation has been officially withdrawn.

 Until then we’re stuck with cookie banners.
 Or just ignoring the issue and doing it anyway, I guess.